Blog

-Set Reminders in Google Sheets [Easiest Way in 2023]
+Set Reminders in Google Sheets [Easiest Way in 2024]

-There is no native reminder function in Google Sheets, however you can easily import your Google Sheet into a Lido spreadsheet and you can set up reminders emails in just a few clicks.
+There is no native reminder function in Google Sheets.
+However you can easily import your Google Sheet into a Lido spreadsheet and you can set up reminders emails in just a few clicks.

 How to Set Reminder emails in Google Sheets Using Lido

-1. Copy Link to Google Sheets
+1. Prepare and Copy Link to Google Sheets

-Make sure your Google Sheet is formatted like our sample sheet here.
-The data should be in a contiguous table, with no empty rows or columns.
-Column headers (Name, Email Address, etc.) should be in the first row and contain no special characters or line breaks.
+• Column headers (Name, Email Address, etc.) should be in the first row and contain no special characters or line breaks.

 google sheets reminder